 |Faculty||Faculty of Health Sciences Faculty of Biomedical Sciences|

 |Part-time study available||

-Please discuss with programme directors as not all research projects will be suitable for part-time study.
+Part-time options should be discussed with Programme Directors as not all research projects are suitable for part-time study.

 The core of the programme is an eight-month research project, conducted within one of the University of Bristol's internationally recognised research groups in either the Faculty of Health Sciences or the Faculty of Life Sciences.
 Opportunities will be available in laboratory or clinical-based investigations.

 The programme is suitable for medical, dental and veterinary students interested in pursuing a research-intensive intercalation option after three years of study.
 It is also suitable for graduates in medicine, dentistry, veterinary science and bioscience subjects who wish to develop their research skills.

 Fees for 2019/20

 We charge an annual tuition fee.
 Fees for 2019/20 are as follows:

 - UK/EU: part-time (two years)